henchicky/henchicky/README.md

 ## Something About Me
 Hi!!
-I am a final year Information Systems undergraduate from National University of Singapore aspiring to become a full-stack developer!
+I am an Information Systems from National University of Singapore aspiring to become a full-stack developer!
+Currently working at Titansoft.

 You can reach me at linghengjiehendrick@gmail.com
 <br>